fiddleHeads/spatial-reference/content/datum.md

 <figure>
   <img src="../images/datumShift.jpg"
   alt="Flora Peak monument">
-  <figcaption> </a>  Offset between two points in Bellingham in NAD 1927 and NAD 1983, respectively.
+  <figcaption> Offset between two points in Bellingham in NAD 1927 and NAD 1983, respectively.
 The point using coordinates from the WGS 1984 datum is projected on the fly and corresponds to the NAD 1983 point.
-Photo: Maya Daurio</a> </figcaption>
+Photo: Maya Daurio. </figcaption>
 </figure>